rayanejsilva/UX-UI-Design-HomePage-1/planning/interview.md

 ### Work Experience

-She worked for 3 years as a Software engineer.
+She worked for 3 years as a .Net developer.

 She has professional experience using C# language.